Frequent Questions & Answers For You

 How Can I Pay For My Sessions As A Private Paying Client?

-For clients seeing me via Skype, Facetime or Phone, payment can be made by internet transfer into my bank account directly on the day of each session held.
+For clients seeing me via Skype, Zoom, Facetime or Phone, payment can be made by internet transfer into my bank account directly on the day of each session held.
 Automatic payments can be easily set up with your bank to provide regular payments for each session.

 Happens If I Am Late Arriving For An Appointment?